sachin327/multiple-digit-recognizer-/README.md

   ![alt text](https://github.com/sachin327/multiple-digit-recognizer-/blob/master/images/convert_mnist.png)

-# After passint this image to our model we got this image
+# After passing this image to our model we got this image